top of page

 Overestimating a loss may lead to negative surprise.
 Overestimating a win may lead to disappointment over your own lack of proportion.

 And it is in our interest to win, AKA, to succeed within the intentions of our actions.
-Should we decrease our losses, we will become more successful and more of "winners".
+Should we decrease our losses, we will become more successful and more "winners".

 How can we function wisely without having our priorities in check?
 Should you neglect a partner because you don't want to sacrifice for them?
 This is exactly where the different values of wins and losses exist within the general picture.

-89 views0 comments
+92 views0 comments

 Tomasio A. Rubinshtein, Philosocom's Founder & Writer

-I am a philosopher from Israel, author of several books in 2 languages, and Quora's Top Writer of the year 2018.
-I'm also a semi-hermit who has decided to dedicate his life to writing and sharing my articles across the globe.
-Several podcasts on me, as well as a radio interview, have been made since my career as a writer.
+I am a philosopher, author of several books in 2 languages, and Quora's Top Writer of the year 2018.
+I'm also a semi-hermit who has decided to dedicate my life to writing and sharing my articles across the globe to help others and combat shallowness.
 More information about me can be found here.

 bottom of page